Fatalities and Immediate Response Policy

 Once the investigation is complete, ministry staff will review the investigation report.
-If prosecution for violations of the Occupational Health and Safety Act is warranted, charges will be laid within one year of the date of the offence.
+If prosecution for violations of the Occupational Health and Safety Act is warranted, charges will be laid within two years of the date of the offence.

 The manager will inform the family if and when charges are laid.
 If charges are laid, the manager will, advise the family of important court dates and provide contact information for the ministry lawyer handling the prosecution.

 After the investigation and prosecution (if any) are complete, a coroner’s inquest may take place.
 The purpose of an inquest is to determine the circumstances of the death and to make recommendations to prevent any future workplace death in similar circumstances.

 The coroner’s office is completely separate from the MLITSD.
 If a coroner’s inquest takes place, the coroner’s office will contact the family with the date and location of the inquest.

 Freedom of information

 The ministry will not provide specific details about its investigation while the investigation is ongoing, or, if charges are laid, until the prosecution is complete.

 After the investigation is complete — and a determination has been made that no charges will be laid or, if charges are laid, after the prosecution has been completed — the family may obtain details of the investigation by making a Freedom of Information request from the ministry’s Freedom of Information and Privacy Office.